mozilla/geckodriver/README.md

 ## Building

-geckodriver is written in [Rust](https://www.rust-lang.org/), a new systems programming language from the [Mozilla](https://www.mozilla.org/en-US/), that is fast, prevents segfaults, and guarantees thread safety.
+geckodriver is written in [Rust](https://www.rust-lang.org/), a systems programming language from [Mozilla](https://www.mozilla.org/en-US/).
 In order to build this program, you will need the [Rust compiler toolchain](https://rustup.rs/).